Source materials for "Conversations With Crazy Horse" by Bruce Brown

 Unhorsed, Custer was considerably harder to identify.
 Custer -- the man the Sioux called Long Hair -- had recently cut his hair short, and both Thompson and the Arikara scout, Soldier, said Custer had taken off his buckskin coat and was in his shirt sleeves.
 Unfortunately, any number of Seventh Cavalry officers could fit this general description: an officer in shirt sleeves with short hair.

-Part 2 -- And The Winner is...
+Part 2 -- And the winner is...

-Our #1 guy, White Cow Bull, doesn't just win it on points; he really looks like "Custer's conqueror."
+Part 2 -- And the winner is...OUR #1 GUY, White Cow Bull, doesn't just win it on points; he really does look like "Custer's conqueror."
 Here is his story...

 White Cow Bull, a 28 year-old Oglala Sioux warrior, said he was hanging out in the Cheyenne camp that Sunday morning with a Cheyenne buddy named Roan Bear.